 buffer = 150, # in km

-resolution = 0.5
+resolution = 0.5 # map grid in degrees

 )

-# define a step selection distribution
+# define a step selection distribution/function

-ssf <- function(x, shape = 1.02, scale = 250, tolerance = 1500){
+ssf <- function(x, shape = 0.9, scale = 100, tolerance = 1500){

 norm <- sum(stats::dgamma(1:tolerance, shape = shape, scale = scale))